Are you always better off with a customer-owned bank?

 Mutual banks, credit unions, and buildings societies all fall into the customer-owned banking sector in Australia but not many people actually know how these banks differ from other banks and lenders.

-That’s great news if you’re in the market for a home loan but what do customer-owned banks do differently to banks and will you always get a better deal?
+What do customer-owned banks actually do differently and will you always get a better deal?

 What are customer-owned banks?